Monomial warm inflation revisited: Analytic estimates

 \section{Analytic estimates}

-In this section, we consider a simplified version of the equations for the background (Sec.\,\ref{s:bck}) and the perturbations (Sec.\,\ref{s:pert}) which can be treated analytically.
-We solve them to obtain an analytical estimate of $A_s$ and $n_s$ which can be used to understand the main features of the numerical results shown in Sec.\,\ref{ss:pheno}.
+In this section, we consider a simplified version of the equations for the background (Sec.\,\ref{s:bck}) and the perturbations (Sec.\,\ref{s:pert}) which can be treated fully analytically.
+We solve them to obtain a purely analytical estimate of $A_s$ and $n_s$ which can be used to understand the main features of the numerical results shown in Sec.\,\ref{ss:pheno}.
+We also discuss the quantization of inflaton perturbations sourced by the thermal noise.